-\textbf{Limitations and future work.} Our evaluation uses a single instrumented room with two fixed-base arms and task-specific controllers; generalization across layouts, embodiments, and control interfaces remains open.
-Future work includes integrating mobile robots, expanding to diverse room configurations, and releasing synchronized multiadic sequences with calibrated 3D trajectories, object poses, robot states, and task annotations.
-These data can potentially support further studies in human-robot interaction, such as training human-aware vision-language-action~\cite{kim2024openvla} models.
+We presented \textsc{OmniRobotHome}, a room-scale residential testbed that places dense, real-time 3D human and object perception inside the robot control loop and lets us treat perception quality as an experimental variable.
+Across safety, intent-conditioned assistance, and social interaction, interaction quality tracked perception quality, degrading measurably as real-timeness, granularity, coverage, accuracy, forecasting, or memory was weakened.
+This positions perception as a primary lever for capable home robots.
+Our evaluation uses a single room with three fixed-base manipulators, and the social interaction study was conducted on a limited scenario set; generalizing across homes, embodiments, and longer interactions remains open.

-This supplement provides additional technical details on the system components, task pipelines, and evaluation methodology of \textsc{OmniRobotHome}. \cref{sec:supp_system} covers system details: the hardware configuration, extrinsic and hand-eye calibration procedures, camera count and coverage analysis, and the multi-view human pose estimation and object 6D pose estimation pipelines. \cref{sec:supp_exp_details} covers experiment details: the experimental protocol, the backbone Pick-Handover-Place pipeline with its precomputation and runtime controllers, safety coexistence policies and simulation environment, behavior learning and memory mechanisms, the intention-aware transfer pipeline, and the intent-aware placement task setup underlying the quantitative results in the main paper. \cref{sec:supp_vlm_prompt} reproduces the VLM prompt used for intention inference.
-Refer to the attached video for real-time demonstrations.
+\textbf{Limitations and Future Work.} Our evaluation uses a single instrumented room with three fixed-base manipulators and task-specific controllers; generalization across layouts, embodiments, and control interfaces remains open.
+Future work includes integrating mobile robots, expanding to diverse room configurations, and releasing synchronized multi-human, multi-robot sequences with calibrated 3D trajectories, object poses, robot states, and task annotations.
+These data can potentially support further studies in human-robot interaction, such as training human-aware VLA~\cite{kim2024openvla}.

 {S.\arabic{table}}